-DAVID S. JOHANSON, CHAIRMAN
+DAVID S. JOHANSON

-David S. Johanson, a Republican of Texas, is serving as the Chairman of the U.S. International Trade Commission.
-Chairman Johanson was nominated to the U.S. International Trade Commission (USITC) by President Barack Obama on April 8, 2011, and confirmed by the U.S. Senate on October 31, 2011.
+David S. Johanson, a Republican of Texas, was nominated to the U.S. International Trade Commission (USITC) by President Barack Obama on April 8, 2011, and confirmed by the U.S. Senate on October 31, 2011.
 He was sworn in as a member of the Commission on December 8, 2011, for a Commission term expiring on December 16, 2018.
-He became Chairman of the USITC by operation of law on June 17, 2018.
-He previously served as Vice Chairman of the USITC from August 11, 2016.
+He served as Chairman of the USITC by operation of law from June 17, 2018, to June 16, 2020.
+He was Vice Chairman of the USITC from August 11, 2016, to June 16, 2018.

-Chairman Johanson served as International Trade Counsel on the Republican staff of the Committee on Finance of the U.S. Senate from 2003 until his appointment.
-While on the staff of the Committee on Finance, he was responsible for legislative and policy matters involving negotiations of the World Trade Organization, the Free Trade Area of the Americas, the Trans Pacific Partnership, and numerous free trade agreements.
-He assisted in the passage of implementing legislation for free trade agreements between the United States and Australia, Bahrain, Chile, Colombia, Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras, Morocco, Nicaragua, Oman, Panama, Peru, Singapore, and South Korea.
+Commissioner Johanson served as International Trade Counsel on the Republican staff of the Committee on Finance of the U.S. Senate from 2003 until his appointment.
+While on the staff of the Committee on Finance, he was responsible for legislative and policy matters involving negotiations of the World Trade Organization, the Free Trade Area of the

+Americas, the Trans Pacific Partnership, and numerous free trade agreements.
+He assisted in the passage of implementing legislation for free trade agreements between the United States and Australia, Bahrain, Chile, Colombia, Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras, Morocco, Nicaragua, Oman, Panama, Peru, Singapore, and Korea.
 He also worked on legislative matters concerning trade preference programs (the Generalized System of Preferences, the African Growth and Opportunity Act, the Caribbean Basin Initiative, and the Andean Trade Preference Act), Miscellaneous Tariff Bills, Trade Adjustment Assistance, and the trade related provisions of the 2008 Farm Bill.

 Prior to his employment at the Committee on Finance, he practiced international trade law for six years at the law firm of Stewart and Stewart in Washington, D.C.
-Earlier in his career, he worked for Senator Phil Gramm (R TX), Representative Wally Herger (R CA), and Representative George Radanovich (R CA).
+Earlier in his career, he worked for Senator Phil Gramm (R-TX), Representative Wally Herger (R-CA), and Representative George Radanovich (R-CA).

-Chairman Johanson holds a Bachelor of Arts degree from Stanford University, a Master of Philosophy degree from Cambridge University, and a Juris Doctor degree from the University of Texas School of Law.
-Chairman Johanson is an Eagle Scout.
+Commissioner Johanson holds a Bachelor of Arts degree from Stanford University, a Master of Philosophy degree from Cambridge University, and a Juris Doctor degree from the University of Texas School of Law.
+Commissioner Johanson is an Eagle Scout.
 He is originally from Austin, Texas.